Eddj05/Americanisation-within-British-English/README.md

 English is the most spoken language all over the world.
 However, English hasn’t always been the same.
 The arrival of
-American English had been an important factor on the change of the English lan- guage.
+American English has been an important factor on the change of the English lan- guage.
 Ever since America became the central country, a lot of countries have